 - 1. A case plan shall be developed for each child placed into a foster home by a child placement agency.
 The plan shall address the child's needs as identified in the intake information. - 2.
-When a placement agency places a child with another placement agency, the receiving agency shall develop a case plan for each child received for care. - 3.
-The case plan shall be developed within thirty (30) days after placement. - 4.
-The child's case plan shall contain, at the minimum: - a.
-Specific needs of the child; - b.
-Plan for meeting the child's needs; - c.
-Special treatment issues (for example, psychotropic medications, sexual misconduct, and neurological disorders) with a statement of how the special needs shall be met; - d.
-A plan to ensure that the child's educational needs are met according to applicable state law; - e.
-Visitation plan, if applicable; and - f.
-Date of next review of the case plan. - 5.
+When a placement agency places a child with another placement agency the receiving agency shall develop a case plan for each child received for care. - 3.
+The case plan shall be developed within thirty days after placement. - 4.
+The child's case plan shall contain, at the minimum: - Specific needs of the child; a. - b.
+Plan for meeting child's needs; - c.
+Special treatment issues (e.g., psychotropic medications, sexual misconduct, and neurological disorders) shall be identified, with a statement of how the special needs shall be met: - d.
+A plan to ensure that the child's educational needs are met according to applicable state law: - e.
+Visitation plan, if applicable; - f Date of next review of the case plan. - 5.
 If independence is a goal, the case plan shall include training in independent living skills. - 6.
-Foster parents shall be included in case planning for each child. - 7.
-A copy of the case plan shall be made available to the parent(s), guardian(s), court, or other agencies involved in the delivery of case plan services, if applicable.
+Foster parents shall be included in case planning for each child.

-8. The child placement agency shall review the case plan at least semi-annually and shall be updated to reflect the child's progress.
+- 7. A copy of the case plan shall be made available to the parent(s), guardian(s), court, or other agencies involved in case plan services delivery, if applicable. - 8.
+The case plan shall be reviewed at least semi-annually and shall be updated to reflect the child's progress.